 If you are married, you might file for separation.
 If you have children or assets together, you could consider taking a trip alone for a few days or setting up a co-parenting plan that works for you both as you decide where you want to go next.

-Self-care can improve your mental health at any phase of life.
-It may be incredibly supportive when experiencing grief or unease after experiencing infidelity in your most significant relationship.
+Self-care may help improve your mental health at any phase of life, especially when experiencing grief or unease after an infidelity in your relationship.